+86 1510-529-7925 [email protected]

 I have always enjoyed shooting into the sun with this lens.

-The last thing that I want to talk about this lens, is how it performs when you adapt it across to a different camera system.
-I primarily use it with a Fujifilm XE3 and I use it with two lens adaptors.
-One is just a dumb adaptor and the second one is a lens turbo and reduces the focal length down to around 50mm.
-The Nikon 50mm 1.2 lens performs well on both adaptors and it is easy to focus with focus peaking.
-I do prefer the lens with the lens turbo though, as the field of view is closer to a 50mm lens and I am more used to this field of view.
-Shooting it on a crop body means the focal length is around 75mm so it too long for me.
+The last thing I want to talk about regarding this lens is how it performs when adapted to a different camera system.
+I primarily use it with a Fujifilm XE3 and two lens adapters.
+One is a simple adapter, and the second one is a Lens Turbo, which reduces the focal length to around 50mm.
+The Nikon 50mm f/1.2 lens performs well on both adapters, and it is easy to focus with focus peaking.
+I prefer the lens with the Lens Turbo, as the field of view is closer to a true 50mm lens, which I am more used to.
+Shooting it on a crop body means the focal length is around 75mm, which is too long for me.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review